Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Parameter scans

-Finally, we attempt to quantify the error introduced by our use of the two-loop improved one-loop potential instead of the two-loop potential, which we do not use for our parameter scan due to the issues discussed in sec. \ref{sec:Veff:T}.
-We evaluate two benchmark points which are representative of the two step region (2S) and the one step region (1S), at both one and two loop, making use of the two loop matching relations in both cases.
+Finally, we estimate uncertainties from using the two-loop improved one-loop potential rather than the full two-loop potential, which we do not employ in our full parameter scan due to issues outlined in sec.~\ref{sec:Veff:T}.

-The results of these benchmark points are found in Table \ref{tab:2loop-benchmarks}.
-We find that the differences in percolation temperatures are in agreement with the differences between the 1-loop and 2-loop calculations in ref. \cite{Kainulainen:2019kyp}, and that the differences in $\bar{\alpha}$ are of order $\mathcal{O}(0.1-1)$.This means that while the 2-loop potential provide important quantitative contributions, the transition strengths are within the same order of magnitude, resulting in similarly weak SNRs.